 Illinois State University has been providing quality paralegal education since 1975.
 The program has been approved by the American Bar Association (ABA), placing it among the most prestigious paralegal training programs in the State of Illinois.
 Our Legal Studies Program provides courses designed to provide specialized knowledge and skills to prepare students for employment as a paralegal.
+The learning objectives for the legal studies program are the following: apply critical thinking; strengthen professional communications skills; enhance legal research and writing skills; integrate computer skills in a legal setting; develop interviewing and investigation skills; and acquire an understanding of the paralegal profession and ethical obligations.
 Paralegals may not provide legal services directly to the public except as permitted by law.

 Why Study Legal Studies?